Sourabh-noob/rupee-rumble-tqm/README.md

 - Admin dashboard for event configuration and moderation

 If you'd like to see a feature added, open an issue labeled "feature".

 ---

-## License
-Add a license file to the repository (e.g., MIT).
-Until then, this repository defaults to "All rights reserved" — update LICENSE to clarify.

----